190 Beacon is located on the north side of Beacon, between Clarendon and Dartmouth, with 188 Beacon to the east and 192 Beacon to the west.

 190 Beacon was not listed in the 1885 Blue Book.

 On December 24, 1885, 190 Beacon was acquired from Thomas Cushing by Abbie Kinsley (Norman) Prince, the wife of Frederick Henry Prince.
 They had married in March of 1884.
-Prior to their marriage, he had lived at 311 Beacon with his parents, Frederick Octavius Prince and Helen Susan (Henry) Prince.
+Prior to their marriage, he had lived at 311 Beacon with his parents, Frederick Octavius Prince and Helen Susan (Henry) Prince, and she had lived at 343 Beacon with her parents, George H. Norman and Abbie (Durfee Kinsley) Norman, and her grandmother, Abbie (Durfee) Kinsley, the widow of Rufus Bent Kinsley.
+A December 27, 1885, “Table Gossip” item in the Boston Globe indicated that Abbie (Durfee) Kinsley had given 190 Beacon to her granddaughter as a Christmas present.

 Frederick Henry Prince was an investment banker and broker.
 A major promoter of and investor in railroads and steel companies, he also developed the Union Stockyards in Chicago, of which he served as Chairman.
 In 1933, Time magazine described him as “generally regarded as New England’s richest citizen and Boston’s crustiest celebrity.”

-The Princes also maintained a home, Princemere, in Wenham, and in 1932 purchased Oliver Hazard Perry Belmont’s Marble House in Newport.
-They later also had homes in Biarritz and in Pau, France.
+The Princes also maintained a home, Princemere, in Wenham/South Hamilton (which became the site of Gordon College in 1955), and homes in Biarritz and Pau, France.
+In 1932, he purchased Oliver Hazard Perry Belmont’s Marble House in Newport.

-Their son, Norman Prince, was the founder of the Lafayette Escadrille flying corps in World War I and was killed in action in 1916.
+Their younger son, Norman Prince, was the founder of the Lafayette Escadrille air squadron in World War I and was killed in action in October of 1916.
+After his death, their older son, Frederick, Jr., joined the squadron, taking his brother’s place.

 In November of 1885, Frederick Prince applied for (and subsequently received) permission to construct a stable at the rear of the house.
 The addition was designed by architects Bradlee, Winslow, and Wetherell (shown as Bradlee, Winslow & Co. on the November 19, 1885, building permit application).